 The building was constructed as a one story brick residence in 1795 and was enlarged to its present height of three stories in 1826.
-It is a simple, well proportioned residence for which the windows are the central character defining feature.

 Substantial additions to the east side and rear elevations were added by the Barretts in the late 19th century.
-For example, in 1896 a four story wood "conservatory" was constructed on the east side of the house.
+In 1896 a two story wood "conservatory" was constructed on the east side of the house.
 This "conservatory" measured approximately 65' in length and 24' in width, nearly doubling the size of the house (Building Permit #9, 11/1/9/1896).

-The present configuration of the building is the result of demolition work carried out by a previous owner of the building since the time of his purchase of the structure in 1969 until sale of the house in 2002.
-Also during that time, the east wall of the main historic block, flounder and connector section were substantially reworked and repointed so that no ghost marks of the 1896 conservatory addition are visible.
+The present configuration of the building is the result of demolition work carried out by a previous owner of the building following purchase of the structure in 1969 until sale of the house in 2002.
+Much of the work that was performed on the house during this period was done without building permits and/or approval of the Board.

+During that time, the east wall of the main historic block, flounder and connector section were substantially reworked and repointed.
+Staff inspection of the flounder wing indicated that the repointing was carried out in running bond with Portland cement mortar and that no ghost marks of the 1896 conservatory addition are visible.
+The reworking of the rear brick work of the flounder wing is so substantial that there is no visible brick bond pattern that would indicate a 19th century date of construction for this section.